zlfn/krita-aur/README.md

 Daily builds of what will become Krita 5.1.
 Install at your own risk!
 It's alpha!<br>
 **KDE/krita github repository : krita/master branch**

+### Notice
-In my environment, KDE's repositories are horribly slow, so **I use a mirror on github instead.**<br>
+In my environment, KDE's repositories are horribly slow, so **I use a mirror on github instead.**

 It takes 2-3 hours to build each Krita versions.
-I don't have a CI/CD system, so **this repository may not keep up with "daily" builds.**<br>
+I don't have a CI/CD system, so **this repository may not keep up with "daily" builds.**
+However, **sometimes patches are uploaded faster than the official nightly appimage**.
+In this case, the -git version is deployed after testing the build with the -bin version if possible.

-If you want to get the "latest" nightly build, download AppImage or build your own.
+To be sure you get the "latest" nightly build, download AppImage or build your own.